AviatrixSystems/Docs/HowTos/site2cloud_fortigate.rst

 **Solution**

-Check that the Phase 1 authentication, encryption, and DH groups match on both sides
+Check that the Phase 1 authentication, encryption, and Diffie-Hellman groups match on both sides.

 ::